An integral Relationship for a new Fractional One-phase Stefan Problem: Introduction

 where $f$ and $g$ are non-negative continuous functions defined in $(0,T]$.\\

-In the study of classical Stefan problems, the validity of a so called integral Stefan relationship (which is equivalent to the Stefan condition (\ref{cond clasica de stefan})), was demonstrated for temperature, heat flow, and convective condition (a Robin type condition) at the fixed face $x=0$ in \cite{CaHiPri:1968}, \cite{CaPri:1971} and \cite{TaTu:1996}, respectively.
-This integral relationship is fundamental to obtain results of existence and uniqueness, continuous and monotonous dependence on data and asymptotic behavior of the solution.\\

-The purpose of this work is to obtain this integral condition for the fractional Stefan problem (\ref{St}), predicting future results of uniqueness or asymptotic behavior of the free boundary.
-This result states that if the pair $\{u,s\}$ is a solution of problem $(\ref{St})$, then (under certain conditions) the following integral condition for the free boundary $s(t)$ and the function $u(x,t)$ is verified:

-The paper is present as follows.
-In Section 2 some basic concepts of fractional calculus that will be used later are given.
-In Section 3 the integral relationship (\ref{cond de Stefan integral}) is proved by using the Green's Theorem and it is also proved that, under certain hypothesis, this integral relationship is equivalent to the fractional Stefan condition (\ref{cond fracc de stefan}).
+We present in Section 2 some basic concepts of fractional calculus that will be used later.
+In Section 3 an integral relationship between a solution of problem (\ref{St}), given by functions $u=u(x,t)$ and $s=s(t)$, is be proved by using the Green's Theorem.
+We also prove that, under certain hypothesis, this integral relationship is equivalent to the fractional Stefan condition (\ref{cond fracc de stefan}).
+Note that this kind of relationship, beside the strong maximum principle, has been a useful tool in the classical Stefan problems to analyse the existence and uniqueness of solutions.
 Finally we present an exact solution to a particular case of problem (\ref{St}) in terms of the Wright functions and the relationship already obtained is checked.